Kenny Acheson: Further success and Formula 1

-For 1978 he moved to England to contest three of the Formula Ford series.
+For 1978, Acheson moved to England to contest three of the Formula Ford series.
 Driving one of Alan Cornock's Royales with RMC sponsorship, he won 29 races and all three championships.
 He also picked up a Grovewood Award at the end of the year.

-Moving up to Formula 3 in 1979, he began with a second-hand Ralt but soon ordered a new March 793 in an effort to be more competitive.
+Moving up to Formula 3 in 1979, Acheson began with a second-hand Ralt but soon ordered a new March 793 in an effort to be more competitive.
 However he failed to take any Championship wins though he set the fastest lap at the F3 support race for the 1979 British Grand Prix and won three non-championship races.

-For 1980 he joined up with Murray Taylor Racing at Stone in Oxfordshire, to contest the Vandervell British F3 Championship.
+For 1980, Acheson joined up with Murray Taylor Racing at Stone in Oxfordshire, to contest the Vandervell British F3 Championship.
 By mid-season Acheson was leading the Championship from Stefan Johansson who was driving for Project Four Racing.
 But then Johansson acquired a new Ralt RT3 and closed the gap.
 At the last race of the Championship, Kenny made a small mistake and Johansson took the title.

-Moving up to Formula 2 in 1981, he joined Docking Spitzley Racing driving a Toleman TG280.
+Moving up to Formula 2 in 1981, Acheson joined Docking Spitzley Racing driving a Toleman TG280.
 However his season ended prematurely with a big accident while racing for the lead with Michele Alboreto around the French street circuit at Pau.
 Running wheel to wheel, Alboreto left Acheson nowhere to go and he crashed heavily, his car ending up in a tree.
 With both his legs badly broken he was lucky to survive.

-Nevertheless, he returned in 1982 with the Ralt Honda team, finishing seventh in the European Championship.
+Nevertheless, Acheson returned in 1982 with the Ralt Honda team, finishing seventh in the European Championship.

-He was given a works F2 drive with Maurer Motorsport in 1983 and, later in the year, made his F1 debut in one of John McDonald's RAM March F1 cars with RMC sponsorship RAM March F1 car.
+Acheson was given a works F2 drive with Maurer Motorsport in 1983 and, later in the year, made his F1 debut in one of John McDonald's RAM March F1 cars with RMC sponsorship RAM March F1 car.
 In seven races, he failed to qualify the cumbersome car on every occasion before he finally made it onto the grid for the South African GP.

-Without a drive in 1984, he returned to the RAM team as to replace Manfred Winkelhock who had tragically been killed racing a Kremer Porsche 962C at Mosport Park.
-With the more competitive Hart-powered RAM 03 Kenny qualified for both the Austrian and Italian GP but his funds dried up and that was the end of his F1 career.
+Without a drive in 1984, Acheson returned to the RAM team as to replace Manfred Winkelhock who had tragically been killed racing a Kremer Porsche 962C at Mosport Park.
+With the more competitive Hart-powered RAM 03, he qualified for both the Austrian and Italian GP but his funds dried up and that was the end of his F1 career.